 Asbestos is a cancer-causing mineral that was widely used on Army bases across the world.
-From the 1930s to the late 1970s, the military used asbestos-containing materials in barracks, vehicles and weapons because they were cheap and effective.
+From the 1930s to the late 1970s, the U.S. Army used asbestos in barracks, vehicles, and weapons systems because it was a cheap and effective insulator and fire-retardant.

-When exposed to asbestos, a person may develop mesothelioma.
-It can take up to 50 years for mesothelioma to develop.
-Veterans are still being diagnosed with diseases caused by asbestos exposure during their service.
-Families living on bases also had a risk asbestos exposure.
+When exposed to asbestos, a person may develop mesothelioma but it will often take up to 50 years for the disease to develop.
+Every year, veterans and their family members are still being diagnosed with diseases caused by asbestos exposure during their service.

-Even a small exposure to asbestos can be harmful.
-According to the EPA,“Up to date,no safe level of asbestos exposure has been determined,and it is generally assumed that ‘zero’ exposure is the level most protective of human health.
-Because of the small size of asbestos fibers,it is possible for the smallest to remain airborne for weeks.”
+According to the EPA, “Up to date, no safe level of asbestos exposure has been determined, and it is generally assumed that ‘zero’ exposure is the level most protective of human health.
+Because of the small size of asbestos fibers, it is possible for the smallest to remain airborne for weeks.”

 Army bases aren’t simply a place for military operations.
 Each base is a community, and some are large enough to be considered cities in their own right.
 Base life consists of families, stores, schools as well as day-to-day Army functions.
 The largest military bases even employ thousands of civilians.

-Here are some of the largest Army bases in the United States:
+Learn more about some of the largest Army bases in the United States below.

 The list above consists of some of the most well-known Army bases because they are located on U.S. soil.
 However, there are thousands of soldiers stationed at forts and joint bases around the world.